Eastern Leaf-Footed Bugs Identification Guide

 -

 Chemical treatment.
-When numbers get too high, sprays of insecticidal soaps or pyrethroid-based products labeled for garden use can bring numbers down.
-Treating young nymphs works better than spraying adults, which are harder to kill.
-Always follow the product label and wait the listed time before harvesting food crops.
+When numbers get too high, insecticidal soaps or pyrethroid sprays labeled for garden use can help.
+Treating young nymphs works better than spraying adults, since adults are harder to kill.
+Always follow the product label and wait the listed time before picking food crops.

 -